dustinlyons/nixos-config/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/dustinlyons/nixos-config?style=plastic)

 # Overview
-> "All we have to decide is what to do with the time that is given us." - J.R.R.
-Tolkien

 Hey, you made it!
 Welcome. 🤓

 You've stumbled upon my personal journey with Nix.
 For over a year, I've been hacking away on this configuration.
 It drives my office PC, M1 Macbook, and virtual machines in my home lab.
 Along with syncthing to manage data, this Nix configuration guarantees I have a working, seamless experience across each machine I use.